voborgus/lmru--tech/content/en/stack.md

 <abbr data-toggle="tooltip" title="Chief Information Officer">CIO</abbr>,
 and <abbr data-toggle="tooltip" title="Lead Enterprice Architect">LEA</abbr>have the right to veto all decisions made.
 All movements in the Table are logged in decision records table with the dates and causes.

-### Technology table
-Here is the second version of the way of displaying of a tech stack.
-Previously we had Technology Radar, however, this could not be used.

-To make the process of choosing technology more clear and simple we going to have a table, where we have an <abbr data-toggle="tooltip" title="DB, Frontend, backend, etc">area</abbr>
-and <abbr data-toggle="tooltip" title="CRUD API, BFF, Process orchestration and so on">use cases</abbr>.
-For each use case, we have the <abbr data-toggle="tooltip" title="programming language, framework, product">technology</abbr>
-and our attitude to this.
-Attitude shows: is it the `best choice`, on `research` or on the `trial stage`.
-We have the `hold` section where located unaccepted or ancient technologies.
-Our attitude to each technology has an explanation of why.

-All categories except `research` can work in production.

-**Legend:** <code class='lang'>Languages & Frameworks</code> <code class='tool'>Tools</code> <code class='platform'>Platforms</code>
 </div>
 </div>

-{{< stack >}}

 ### Other tools